Also, 'New Islington Green' gets useful new use and LGBT care homes for Whalley Range

 Other interesting elements in the plan include utilising the handsome but empty buildings on The Crescent of the former Police Station and the former Fire Station.
 The first is earmarked to be a hotel and the latter a community space.

-Another interesting suggestion is to expand the public realm and ‘greening’ of the area by placing the railway lines at Salford Crescent Station in a tunnel and putting gardens over the top.
+Another suggestion is to expand the public realm with extra ‘greening’ of the area by placing the railway lines at Salford Crescent Station in a tunnel and putting gardens over the top.

 Consultation on the plans start on 20 October.
 As for a delivery timetable that’s a bit vague at present.